banner-bg

 Nap log

 When children consistently don’t sleep enough, it can be a sign of a health concern.
-On the daycare daily report, include the number and duration of each nap.
-Parents will be thankful to get a heads up about a potentially grumpy, sleep-deprived toddler!
+Include the number and duration of each nap on your daily reports.
+Families will be thankful to get a heads up about a potentially grumpy, sleep-deprived toddler!

 Bathroom log